T-Troll/alienfx-tools/README.md

 - It's flexible.
 I can use uncommon calls to set a broader range of effects and modes.
 - Group lights, create light/fan Profiles for different situations, switch them by running games/applications/power source/keyboard shortcut.

-For fan/power controls, instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tool does not use direct EC (Embed controller) access and data modification.
+For fan/power control, instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tool does not use direct EC (Embed controller) access and data modification.
 It utilizes proprietary Alienware function calls inside ACPI BIOS (the same used by AWCC).

 - It's safer - BIOS still monitors fans and has no risk fans will stop under full load.
 - It's universal - Most Alienware/Dell G-series systems have the same interface.
 - In some cases, this is the only way - for example, Alienware m15/m17R1 does not have EC control.